zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 ---
 Title: EFCore BulkExtensions | Bulk Insert, Update, Delete, Merge, Upsert
 MetaDescription: Learn how to use EFCore BulkExtensions to boost your CRUD operations performance.
 Discover how to save entities faster and by using less memory.
 Try it now.
-LastMod: 2024-08-30
+LastMod: 2025-06-23
 ---

 # EFCore BulkExtensions

 ## What is EFCore BulkExtensions?

 **BulkExtensions** are extension methods added to **EFCore** to enhance your CRUD operation performance and reduce the memory usage in your application.
-Bulk Methods has been created to be very easy to use and easy to customize.
+Bulk Methods have been created to be very easy to use and easy to customize.

 Here is an example that [Bulk Insert in EF Core](https://entityframework-extensions.net/bulk-insert) a list of `Invoice` and related `InvoiceItems` by using the [IncludeGraph](https://entityframework-extensions.net/include-graph) option: